top of page

 What Color Roof Is Best for Resale?

 When you go to sell your home, one of the first things potential buyers will lay eyes on is the roof.
 The right shade stands out in a good way, and choosing a shingle color that clashes with or distracts from your home's exterior can hurt your home's value.
-If you plan to sell—whether now or years down the road—selecting a classic, neutral color like Barkwood can win over the biggest slice of buyers.
+If you plan to sell—whether now or years down the road—selecting a classic, neutral color like Weatherwood can win over the biggest slice of buyers.
 If you're upgrading shingles on your forever home, the sky is the limit as long as you adhere to local codes.

 Beyond looking great, upgraded GAF shingles come with robust warranties.
 These warranties can be transferred to the new owner if you decide to sell, further adding value to your home.